a rigorous medical service-learning opportunity that will engage your heart, handS, and head

 Transportation from the beginning of the programme to the end, including airport transfers, buses, boats, or other conveyances.

-- Emergency evacuation insurance
+Emergency evacuation insurance

-- Most meals (Breakfast / Lunch / Dinner will be provided daily)
+Most meals (Breakfast / Lunch / Dinner will be provided daily)

-- Technical and Cultural Training
+Technical and Cultural Training

-- Textbooks and lab supplies
+Textbooks and lab supplies

-- Field support from GPSA
+Field support from GPSA

-- HQ support from GPSA US office
+HQ support from GPSA US office

-- Airfare and associated taxes to RDU International Airport in Raleigh, North Carolina
+Airfare and associated taxes to RDU International Airport in Raleigh, North Carolina

-- Health Insurance – you must show proof of health insurance including international coverage
+Health Insurance – you must show proof of health insurance including international coverage

-- ESTA (US Visa) – 14 USD
+ESTA (US Visa) – 14 USD

 Health vaccinations: Participants must show proof of immunization for Hepatitis A, Hepatitis B, Chickenpox, Tetanus (within 10 years), Typhoid, and measles.
 Your doctor will likely recommend additional vaccinations and treatments.

 SUGGESTED FLIGHT ITINERARY (FROM SINGAPORE)

-For applicants from Singapore: Our partner travel agent will handle the bookings, and approximate airfares (approx. $2,400 SGD) are excluded in the program fees on this page.
+For applicants from Singapore: Our partner travel agent will handle the bookings, and approximate airfares (approx. $2,100 SGD) are excluded in the program fees on this page.

 Students need not have any previous experience in medical training, but must demonstrate a passion for this field in their applications and have two references that can support their application.